This Site to a Friend

 of Parliament for Cheshire.
 (It is even still possible to buy barony titles

 today from the British Crown and also have the title registered in ones personal

 name and to be listed in the Peerage).
 (Visit

-this site) Or if you prefer to be a “Laird” (Scottish for Lord) then, click here. ( Please note and also read this explanation about holding a Peerage in the UK, especially since the House of Lord’s Act of 1999.
+this site) Or if you prefer to be a “Laird” (Scottish for Lord) then, click here. ( Please note and also read this explanation about holding a Peerage in the UK, plus the restrictions, especially since the House of Lord’s Act of 1999.
 Read more.)

 Note: A few English peerages created by Letters Patent, which exist today, date from the 15th century.
 Some date from the 16th century, even though the Tudors were sparing in their creation of peers.
 Most date from the 17th century.
 Read more.

 comments made in the public press a few years ago by one of his descendants;

 that Thomas, 1st Lord Delamere,(1767-1855) was an "idiot"